japaric-archived/cortex-m-template/README.md

 # `cortex-m-template`

-> A Cargo project template to develop bare metal programs for Cortex-M
+> A Cargo project template for ARM Cortex-M bare metal development
-> microcontrollers.

 # Table of contents